takagi3/go-jwt-cracker/README.md

 # go-jwt-cracker
 Concurrent HS256 JWT token brute force cracker, inspired by https://github.com/lmammino/jwt-cracker

-This is realistically only effective to crack JWT with weak secrets.
-It also only currently works with HMAC-SHA256 signatures.
+This tool is realistically only effective to crack JWTs with weak secrets.
+It currently only supports HMAC-SHA256 (HS256) signatures.

-It should be slightly faster than it's inspiration, as it uses a new goroutine for each generated and compared hash.
-Could be made faster if it was generating secrets in more than one goroutine.
+It uses a worker pool (default: number of CPU cores) for efficient parallel brute-forcing.
+Progress, hash rate, and estimated time remaining (ETA) are displayed in real time.

 Feel free to create a pull request with an improvement or fix :smile: